MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 :::zone-end

 ::: zone pivot="rhel-7"
-# Tutorial: Install client software for Red Hat Enterprise Linux or CentOS 7
+# Tutorial: Red Hat Enterprise Linux or CentOS 7

 This tutorial shows how to install an appropriate client package, in order to set up client VMs running RHEL 7 and CentOS 7, and attach them to an Azure Managed Lustre cluster.